Bose Einstein condensation on inhomogeneous amenable graphs: Introduction

 \section{Introduction}

 This paper is devoted to the analysis of thermodynamical states on complex networks with pure hopping Hamiltonian, in particular of those exhibiting Bose--Einstein condensation (BEC for short).
-Here the network is described by an infinite topological graph, and the pure hopping Hamiltonian is given, up to an additive constant, by the non diagonal part of the combinatorial Laplace operator on the graph (the hopping part).
+Here the network is described by an infinite topological graph $X$, where we consider free Bosons described by the Canonical Commutation Relations on (a suitable dense subspace of) $\ell^2(VX)$, see \cite{BR1, BR2} for references.
+The so called {\it pure hopping Hamiltonian} is the free Hamiltonian described, on the one particle space $\ell^2(VX)$, by

-The general setting considered here is that of Bosons on a lattice, described by Canonical Commutation Relations on a suitable dense subspace of $\ell^2(VX)$, see \cite{BR1, BR2} for references.
+where $A$ is the adjacency operator acting on $\ell^2(VG)$, and the normalization constant is chosen in order to get a positive Hamiltonian $H$.

 The study of BEC on infinite graphs with pure hopping Hamiltonian, in particular for the so called comb graph (see fig.~\ref{Fig8}),